 Instructors, coaches, and staff are big factors in this category.
 Getting feedback from your members can help improve training and reveal which sorts of workouts and classes are most effective at increasing retention and member engagement.

-If you found this helpful and want to learn more about improving your CX and retention, look out for our upcoming benchmark report on best practices from top brands in your industry.
+If you found this helpful and want to learn more about improving your CX and retention, check out our 2019 Customer Loyalty Benchmark on best practices from top brands in your industry.